Help us make our dream of a #PlasticFreeDMV possible.

 Track your success and recruit family and friends to join you on your plastic-free adventure.

 Post about your plastic free adventure on social media using the hashtag #PlasticFreeDMV.

-Plastic Free Community Partners: 350 Fairfax, Alexandria 350, Clean Fairfax, Climate Reality Project: Northern Virginia Chapter, EcoAction Arlington, Faith Alliance for Climate Solutions, Friends of Accotink Creek, Friends of Dyke Marsh, Greater Prince William Climate Action Network, Great Falls Group-Sierra Club Virginia, Green Muslims, La ColectiVA, NOVA Trash Action Work Force, Our Last Straw
+Plastic Free Community Partners: 350 Fairfax, Alexandria 350, Clean Fairfax, Climate Reality Project: Northern Virginia Chapter, EcoAction Arlington, Faith Alliance for Climate Solutions, Friends of Accotink Creek, Friends of Dyke Marsh, Friends of Little Hunting Creek, Greater Prince William Climate Action Network, Great Falls Group-Sierra Club Virginia, Green Muslims, La ColectiVA, NOVA Trash Action Work Force, Our Last Straw